In Southeast Asian internet battle, Sea's rise sends rivals scrambling

 CASH IS KING

 Sea’s stock rally reflects a scarcity of options for investors seeking exposure to the booming Southeast Asia internet sector.
-It went public in 2017 and has raised some $7 billion in share and debt sales, with early investor Tencent now holding about 20% of the stock.
+It went public in 2017 and has raised some $7 billion in share and debt sales, with early investor Tencent now holding a stake of about 20%.

-Sources say the Gojek-Tokopedia merger, which is likely to be finalised within weeks, will be followed by a listing in Jakarta in the second half of 2021, then a mega IPO in the United States targeted for 2022.
+Sources say the Gojek-Tokopedia merger, which is likely to be finalised within weeks, will be followed by a Jakarta listing in the second half of 2021, then a mega IPO in the United States targeted for 2022.

-Grab and Traveloka, for their part, are looking at speeding up the process by merging with special purpose acquisition companies, sources said.
+Grab and Traveloka, for their part, aim to accelerate the process by merging with special purpose acquisition companies, sources said.
 Bukalapak is planning the same, after a 2021 Jakarta IPO.

 “The market is pretty welcoming for tech stocks.
 It’s an opportunity for Grab if they are ready for it,” said Jixun Foo, a managing partner at GGV Capital, which has invested in Grab.